How Does IV Therapy Work?

-IV therapy works by delivering vitamins and minerals into the bloodstream through a drip.
+IV therapy delivers vitamins and minerals into the bloodstream through a drip.
 Usually, this takes place in a medical office under medical supervision.
 But you can also receive IV therapy in the comfort of your home via a mobile provider.

-The process usually takes about 30 minutes to an hour for a typical infusion, but can take longer depending on the type of infusion, as well as the condition of the patient receiving the IV treatment.
+A typical infusion usually takes about 30 minutes to an hour.
+Still, it can take longer depending on the type of infusion and the patient’s condition receiving the IV treatment.

 The circulatory system of the body is made up of the heart, blood vessels, and blood.
 Blood flows from the heart to all body tissues to supply oxygen and nutrients.
 Unwanted by-products are also removed from the tissues by the blood for excretion from the body.

-IV therapy is a method of administering treatment that involves the direct delivery of medicinal substances directly into the bloodstream via a needle or cannula.
+IV therapy directly delivers medicinal substances into the bloodstream via a needle or cannula.
 The use of IV therapy in treating individuals has existed for decades.
-In the 1832 cholera epidemic in London, it was recorded that “injecting a weak saline solution into the veins of the patient [had] the most wonderful and satisfactory effect…” Vitamin-laden fluids and mineral-rich fluids can be given via IV therapy.
+In the 1832 cholera epidemic in London, it was recorded that “injecting a weak saline solution into the veins of the patient [had] the most wonderful and satisfactory effect….”
+Vitamin-laden fluids and mineral-rich fluids can be given via IV therapy.

 IV therapy delivers fluids through a tiny needle straight to the bloodstream.
 These fluids have vitamins, minerals, or medications that hydrate or relieve unpleasant symptoms.
 Since IV therapy bypasses the digestive system, cells can absorb nutrients much faster than they would otherwise.
 Because of this, many people experience symptom relief in mere minutes.

 A medical professional takes your medical history and performs a short medical exam.
 An IV is administered only after a thorough assessment has been conducted to determine the most appropriate treatment.